alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 result = divide(1, 0)
 ```

-If you run this code, you get an exception and a stack trace:
+If you run this code, it throws an exception and you get a stack trace:

 ```
 Traceback (most recent call last):